top of page

 Our Philosophy

-Our Philosophy is a community discussion project and accessible reading group, led by survivors for survivors.
-Monthly sessions will each focus on a different philosopher or text.
-No previous experience of philosophy is required - we welcome self-identifying female survivors who think deeply, feel strongly and want to nourish their ability to communicate.
+Our Philosophy was a community discussion project and accessible reading group, led by a survivor for survivors.
+Monthly sessions each focussed on a different philosopher or text.
+No previous experience of philosophy was required - we welcomed self-identifying female survivors who think deeply, feel strongly and want to nourish their ability to communicate.

-To develop Our Philosophy, we will engage with and learn to think critically about philosophical theories in a practical, non-academic way - such as feminist theory, critical race theory, and social class theory (Marxism).
-We hope that participants will develop their critical thinking skills; engage with the practice of consciousness-raising; and bring theory into real-life, healing contexts.
+To develop Our Philosophy, we engaged with and learned to think critically about philosophical theories in a practical, non-academic way - such as feminist theory, critical race theory, and social class theory (Marxism).
+Participants developed their critical thinking skills; engaged with the practice of consciousness-raising; and brought theory into real-life, healing contexts.

 3.png